PWAAAA/temporal_privileges/README.md

 8. Temporal verification automated failsafe for temporal data

 9. Create a GUI that streamlines running the program for the user without looking back to and from README

+10. Batch file to automatically put in sklearn environement and libraries, make experience easier for user

+11. HTML translation for output: shows data and present data well